 At times, Chester overplays the dramatic nature of the material, with over-the-top music and a voiceover so inclined to offer poetic observations about every new twist that viewers never get the chance to think it through for themselves.
 Fortunately, many of his ideas are poignant enough to justify the intrusion, such as when he muses on “the power of uncompromising idealism,” or, witnessing the stars at night, concludes that “I spin inside that which I see.”

 With so much material cobbled together to replicate this bumpy road to outdoorsmanship, “Biggest Little Farm” is often staggering in its exhaustive overview, and provides a handy guide to anyone dreaming of escaping city life to run their own show.
 Above all else, the movie demonstrates just how little nature welcomes good intentions with open arms — and why it’s worth seeking the hug anyway.

-“The Biggest Little Farm” premiered at the Telluride Film Festival and also screens at TIFF.
-It is currently seeking distribution.
+“The Biggest Little Farm” premiered at the Telluride Film Festival.